-Many of these spaces are available for rental such as parties and athletic tournaments.
-Patrons are especially fond of renting the beautiful Refectory Building for weddings and other formal parties.
+Many of the spaces in Columbus Park are available for rental for parties, athletic tournaments and other events.
+Patrons are especially fond of renting the photogenic Refectory Building for weddings and other formal parties.

 Columbus Park is considered the masterpiece of Jens Jensen, now known as dean of Prairie-style landscape architecture.
 The project, Jensen's only opportunity to create an entirely new large park in Chicago, represents the culmination of years of his conservation efforts and design experimentation.